azrulhasni/Ebanking-JHipster-Keycloak-Nginx-K8/README.md

     Resource is where we specify the routing rules and SSL rule for our micro-services.

--   There are many implementation of Ingress, for this tutorial, we will be using Nginx.
+-   There are many implementations of Ingress, for this tutorial, we will be using Nginx.

 -   Do note that our SSL (HTTPS) terminates at the Ingress Controller level.
 For